phistuck/music-store-classic/README.md

 - For compact disc images and cover images upload functionality, download and install AspUpload 32 bit from -

   https://drive.google.com/open?id=0Bxwga4EKqxwPZnYyV1RQcVlta2c

+  Or, using the Server Workarounds below, find a suitable version from (not guaranteed to work) -

+  www.aspupload.com

 ## Running The Server
-Put the files under `c:\inetpub\wwwroot` and go to http://localhost/ (or whatever port you have set).
+1. Put the files under `c:\inetpub\wwwroot` and go to http://localhost/ (or whatever port you have set).
+2. Move `Data.mdb` to `c:\inetpub\db`.

 ## Administrator credentials
 User name - `admin`